-Inception sees film legend, Leonardo DiCaprio star as Dominic Cobb, an expert thief who specializes in extracting information from his target’s subconscious.
+Inception sees film legend, Leonardo DiCaprio stars as Dominic Cobb, an expert thief who specializes in extracting information from his target’s subconscious.
 But when fate gives Cobb a chance to escape his past, this skilled crook must now find a way to achieve the inverse and plant an idea into his target’s mind.

 Inception wastes no time introducing the audience to the rules of the dream world.
 The movie uses fantastic visual scenes to break down concepts key to the plot in the simplest way possible.
 It then builds on these to create the idea that is “Inception.”